RFI

 • rejected: KYC has been rejected (final)

-• compliance_request: An RFI is open and the receiver is waiting for your response
+• compliance_request: An RFI is open and the customer is waiting for your response

 Deadline

-When an RFI is opened, the receiver has 27 days to respond.
-If no submission arrives within that window, BlindPay automatically rejects the receiver.
+When an RFI is opened, the customer has 27 days to respond.
+If no submission arrives within that window, BlindPay automatically rejects the customer.
 The deadline is included as expires_at in the RFI payload, and every new RFI starts a fresh window.

-There can only be one open RFI per receiver at a time.
+There can only be one open RFI per customer at a time.
 If compliance needs another round, a new RFI is created after the previous one is reviewed.

-Subscribe to the receiver.update webhook.
-When a receiver enters or leaves compliance_request, you receive a payload with the new status:
+Subscribe to the customer.update webhook.
+When a customer enters or leaves compliance_request, you receive a payload with the new status:

 JSON